aimms/documentation/dataexchange/mapping.rst

 The force-dense attribute
 -------------------------
 The :token:`force-dense` attribute should also contain a reference to an identifier plus bound indices as for the :token:`maps-to` attribute.
-Thru this attribute you can force a specific density pattern by specifying a domain for which nodes *should* be generated, regardless of whether non-default data is present to fill such nodes, e.g. because the identifier specified in the :token:`maps-to` attribute of the node itself, or any of its sub-nodes, holds no non-default data.
-Note that a density pattern enforced thru the :token:`force-dense` attribute is still subject to a write filter specified in a :token:`write-filter` attribute.
+Through this attribute you can force a specific density pattern by specifying a domain for which nodes *should* be generated, regardless of whether non-default data is present to fill such nodes, e.g. because the identifier specified in the :token:`maps-to` attribute of the node itself, or any of its sub-nodes, holds no non-default data.
+Note that a density pattern enforced Through the :token:`force-dense` attribute is still subject to a write filter specified in a :token:`write-filter` attribute.

-Enforcing a density pattern may be important when the bound indices are generated thru the :token:`iterative-binds-to` attribute, and not explicitly represented thru data-holding node bound to a regular :token:`binds-to` attribute.
+Enforcing a density pattern may be important when the bound indices are generated Through the :token:`iterative-binds-to` attribute, and not explicitly represented Through data-holding node bound to a regular :token:`binds-to` attribute.
 In such cases, not writing nodes that hold no non-default data, may lead to inconsistent numbering of generated elements when reading the generated JSON or XML files back in. *When reading a JSON, XML, CSV or Excel file, the library will assign a value of 1 for the identifier specified in the* :token:`force-dense` *attribute to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.*

 .. note::